pettiblog/pettiblog.github.io/_code/python-data-analysis.md

 ## Excel data

 Oh Excel, trying to make our lives easier when it comes to analysing data...
-Well, it is quite a good program to use as a support for datasets, you can move data around easily and even do some simple statistics.
+Well, it is quite a good program to use as a support for datasets; you can move data around easily and even do some simple statistics.
 However, it can easily mess up data fields and programming analysis can be complicated and ineffective compared to R, for example.
-Either way a lot of information is stored in these sheets, and if you want to take that data and analyse it as a CSV, what do you do?
+Either way a lot of information is stored in these xls sheets, and if you want to take that data and analyse it as a CSV, what do you do?
 You use my Python script of course!
 For now it can convert your Excel sheet into a CSV.
 Soon enough however, it will be able to do much more, by using R from within.
 Interested in collaborating?
 Drop me an [email <i class="fa fa-send"></i>](mailto:nicolaspettican@gmail.com) !

 ```python